Tammie Brown: Early life

 Keith Glen Schubert was born to Constance Marie "Conie" Rowe and Keith H. Schubert at Corpus Christi Memorial Hospital on September 15, 1980, in Corpus Christi, Texas, but was raised in Fulton, Texas and Puerto Vallarta, Mexico.
 He was originally planned to be born in Puerto Vallarta, but was born in Corpus Christi instead due to an amoeba epidemic.
+Schubert has one sister, who is younger by two years.
 He additionally lived in Mathis, Texas for a short time during junior high.
 He was raised as a Christian.
 Growing up, he wanted to be a rockstar or a popstar, and was surrounded by his parents' music tastes, which included artists such as Dire Straits, Talking Heads, Sade, Jimmy Buffett, and Tom Petty.
 During his time spent living in Mexico, he was further artistically inspired by Gloria Trevi, Tina Turner, and Mexican culture.

 Schubert started dressing in drag during high school, where he attended Rockport-Fulton High School, in theatre productions of Grease as Cha Cha and Into the Woods as Cinderella's Stepmother.
 Due to his religion, he was fearful of embracing his homosexuality for fear of being sent to Hell.
 However, his fears were quelled when a Native American friend of his informed him of their culture's views on homosexuality, as well as concepts such as two-spiritism.
-His father was originally unsupportive of his interest in drag, once stating to his mother that they should "just kill him and bury him in a hole in the backyard"- however, Brown has stated that he has become "friends" with his father again since.
+His father was originally unsupportive of his interest in drag, once stating to his mother that they should "just kill him and bury him in a hole in the backyard"; however, Brown has stated that he has become "friends" with his father again since.
 He studied Middle Eastern dance for two years before moving on to disco.
 He originally wanted his drag name to simply be "Keith Schubert" or "Glen Schubert", but after recommendations from fellow Texas drag queens to make up her own name, he decided to do so.
 While preparing to go clubbing, he tuned into a three-way call that contained his friend and a boy he had a crush on, and his caller ID identified him as "Bob Brown", his friend's stepdad's name (also said to simply be his friend's name).
 When the boy eventually realized "Bob"'s true identity and called Schubert out for it, he got the idea to adopt the surname.
 He has said that his first name, Tammie, was simply "sort of made up".
 He also considered the name "Tootsie Turner" as a drag name, because he was a big fan of Tina Turner and the movie, Tootsie.
+Schubert said that his first job was performing songs by Turner and Donna Summer on a picnic table in Rockport.